by Andrew Milbourn, CEO of Kiss The Fish

 HOW TO REALLY IMPROVE YOUR CLOSING RATIO

-The above tips will help you and they are good to memorise BUT – as I said at the start of this article, the real issue is how do you close more deals?
+The above tips will help you and they are good to memorize BUT – as I said at the start of this article, the real issue is how do you close more deals.

-I’ll be covering this in more detail in future articles so look out for the detail but for now… remember this…
+I’ll be covering this in more detail in future articles so look out for the details but for now… remember this…

 you can’t sell something until you know what someone really should be buying